High-Level Comparison

 Both platforms can operate at enterprise scale, but they serve different operational styles:

-Link AI focuses on rapid deployment, multi-channel unification, and replacing fragmented communication tools with one AI-driven system.
+Link Agent focuses on rapid deployment, multi-channel unification, and replacing fragmented communication tools with one Agent-driven system.

 Sierra focuses on complex enterprise orchestration inside large, established customer service organizations.

-Link AI competes in enterprise by removing friction—reducing setup time, cost, and complexity—while still supporting large conversation volumes and regulated environments.
+Link Agent competes in enterprise by removing friction: reducing setup time, cost, and complexity, while still supporting large conversation volumes and regulated environments.

 4. Flexibility Across Industries